 For information on talks, presentations, tours or worm farms contact us via firstname.lastname@example.org.

-Presentations and talks about recycling and waste minimisation can be given on site by Council's resource educator for free and can be tailored for primary to lower secondary school.
-Presentations are given free of charge.
-Interested schools, multicultural groups and community networks are welcome to contact us via firstname.lastname@example.org .
+Presentations and talks about waste and recycling can be given on site by Council's waste educator and can be tailored to suit your needs.
+Presentations are given free of charge (budget permitting).
+Interested schools and community groups are welcome to contact us via email@example.com

 The Resource Smart Schools initiative is all about encouraging sustainability in schools, which means real savings for your school budget and the environment, as well as hands-on environmental learning for students of all levels.
-Schools in the City of Melton that commit to certification in the Resource Smart (Sustainable Schools) Program are eligible to apply for an annually renewable kerbside recycling collection service from Council if they complete the Waste or Core module of the Resource Smart program within nine months of signup.
-Contact Environment Education Victoria on 9349 1806 for more information.
+For more information contact Environment Education Victoria on 9341 8175 or email: firstname.lastname@example.org

 There are many readily available resources for teachers.